Responding to negative guest reviews

 1. Commit to responding quickly

 If they posted a negative review, they almost certainly wanted to get your attention.
-When you respond quickly, you’re signalling to them that they have, in fact, piqued your attention.
-Once you’ve committed to responding, act quickly by getting into a customer service mindset.
-If it helps, set a timer on your phone and allot five or 10 minutes to formulate a response.
+When you respond quickly, you’re signaling they have gotten your attention.
+Once you commit to responding, act quickly by getting into a customer service mindset.
+If it helps, set a timer on your phone and allot 5–10 minutes to formulate a response.

 2. Thank them